KeithLerner/GameBoardXX/Documentation/GBXX_General.md

 			- Decodes to "64" using ISO/IEC8859-1[^ISO/IEC8859-1].
 - Byte 4: Width.
     - Must be a non-zero, positive integer, less than or equal to 255.
-- Byte 5: Height.
+- Byte 5: Length.
 	- Must be a non-zero, positive integer, less than or equal to 255.
-- Byte 6: Length.
-	- Must be a non-zero, positive integer, less than or equal to 255.
-- Byte 7: File Modifiers.
+- Byte 6: Board Interpreter Modifiers.
+	- Bit 0: Enforce Branch Routing Toggle.
+		- 0: Free Routing for Tokens.
+		- 1: Pathed Routing for Tokens.
+	- Bit 1: 3D Height Toggle.
+		- 0: Tile height is a multi-bit value between 0-255.
+		- 1: Tile height is limited to the number of bits of height data, with each bit acting as a boolean toggle, indicating whether the height value is present in the tile or not.
+	- Bit 2: Grouped Tiles Toggle.
+		- Allow tiles to be grouped together to act as larger tiles.
+		- Grouped tiles will always take on the attributes of the lowest indexed tiles of the group.
+			- This is based on the body index.
+		- Only 3 groups exist.
+		- Groups are defined as neighboring tiles that share the same group ID.
+			- Sharing a group ID, but not sharing an edge between faces, will lead to a new group being created at the isolated location.
-	- Bit 0: Hex Shaped Tiles Toggle.
+	- Bit 3: Hex Shaped Tiles Toggle.
+		- 0: Square Shaped Tiles.
+		- 1: Hexagon Shaped Tiles.
 		- Tiles are hexagon shaped on the horizontal plane.
 		- This is achieved by alternating column heights.
 			- Zero-indexed even columns (and zero) remain the same height.
 			- Zero-indexed odd columns are intepreted as a half height up from their coordinate.
 				- **THERE IS A NAME FOR THIS STYLE OF GRID; REDBLOBGAMES HEX SHIT HAS THE INFO**
-	- Bits 1-2: Board Wrap Enum.
+	- Bits 4-5: Board Wrap Enum.
 		- 0: No Wrapping.
 		- 1: Width.
 			- The outermost tiles (ones that share the same max or min width coordinate) along the width axis are "connected" to their matching length tile at the opposite edge.